villhei/elixirtut/elixir_web/app/chapters/introduction.md

 ```

-By looking at the example above, it should be obvious that functional applications are often more declarative, clearner and typically a lot shorter than their imperative counterparts.
+By looking at the sorting example above, it should be obvious that functional applications are often more declarative, cleaner and typically a lot shorter than their imperative counterparts.
 A functionally biased programmer such as the author might argue that less code translates to less bugs, higher productivity and a better readability.

+The simple code example demonstrates several features of the Elixir language and functional programming: pattern matching with additional guard expressions, implicit return values, extensive use of functions, leverage of Erlang features and dynamic typing.
+No reason to worry, we will take a closer look at each of these one at a time.

 An increasing number of programming languages support functional programming features, but they rarely do so very well.
 In order to understand what the functional programming approach has to offer, one has to really learn a functional programming language and the way applications are built in this paradigm.